Hypergeometric Functions over Finite Fields: Preliminaries for the Complex and Finite Field Settings

 \subsection{Lagrange inversion}

-Greene \cite{Greene87} gave a finite field analogue of the Lagrange inversion formula \eqref{ClassicalLagrange}.
-We will state the version where the basis of complex valued functions on the finite field is comprised of all multiplicative characters in $\fqhat$, together with $\delta(x)$.
+Below is a finite field analogue of the Lagrange inversion formula \eqref{ClassicalLagrange}, which is similar to the Fourier inversion formula given in \cite{BCM}.
+We state the version where the basis of complex valued functions on the finite field is comprised of all multiplicative characters in $\fqhat$, together with $\delta(x)$.